ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 > You may use existing libraries only to validate your handcrafted NDEF message before loading it onto the Flipper Zero.

-You can use Python to write files, and, for example, the [ndeflib](https://github.com/nfcpy/ndeflib) Python library generate and validate the  tags.
+You can use Python to write files, and, for example, the [ndeflib](https://github.com/nfcpy/ndeflib) Python library generate and validate the  messages.
 See the [relevant docs part, which also describes known record types.](https://ndeflib.readthedocs.io/en/stable/records.html)